KodeKal/Student-DataBase/README.md

 # Student-DataBase
+Object Oriented Programing Assignment

-This application focuses on utilizing Java to implement a database of students.
-Databases are the most efficient ways of storing and accessing data in many industries, making the skills to engineer and build one of the most valuable skills in software engineering.
-A good database application requires methods of maintaining the DB such as, inserting, deleting and updating the data stored.
-It must be equipped with methods of sorting and preforming searches using different attributes of a student.
+This application utilizes Java's object oriented programing to implement a database of students.
+This database application sets out to provide methods of maintaining(inserting, deleting and updating) a database, as well as be equipped with methods of sorting and preforming searches using different attributes of an entitiy.
+Databases are the most efficient ways of storing and accessing data in many industries, making the skill to engineer and build one important in software engineering.
+This project serves as a template to start and create a fully functioning database that is implementable in the workplace.